IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 Hello and welcome to my simple presentation of JWT (JSON Web Token), that used for securing interactions between users and web aplications.

-Here are some basic topics that will be covered during my speach.
+Here are some basic topics that will be covered during my speech.
 First, we'll take a look at what JWT is.
-Next, we will consider its structure and formation rules.
-Let's analyze what a heder, swill, signature is.
-After that, we will analyze how the token is verified.
-In conclusion, I will present ways to further explore the topic.
+Next, we will consider its structure and creation rules.
+Let's see what a header, payload, and signature are.
+After that, we will look at how the token is verified.
+In conclusion, I'll suggest links to further explore the topic.

-So, take comfortable seat and I'll begin.
+So, take a comfortable seat and I'll start.

 - [Understanding JWT (JSON Web Token)](#understanding-jwt-json-web-token)
   - [What is JSON Web Token?](#what-is-json-web-token)